School of Education and Human Development Overview

 Special Education: Professor: Kimball; Associate Professors: Alexandrin, Curry; Lecturer: Red

 Teacher Education: Associate Professors: Canniff, Jones, Kuech, Ross, Shank, Whitney; Lecturer: Needleman

 The School of Education and Human Development (SEHD), a division of the College of Management and Human Service, is proud to continue the strong commitment to education and service demonstrated by USM's predecessor institutions, beginning with Gorham Normal School in 1878.
 The School provides for the preparation and professional growth of educators and human development professionals through collaborative efforts with schools and agencies; other colleges at USM; local, state, and national educational networks; and the communities of southern Maine.

-The School of Education and Human Development is comprised of five departments: the Counseling and Adult and Higher Education, the Educational Leadership Department, the Educational Psychology and Exceptionality Department, the Literacy, Language and Culture Department, and the Teacher Education Department.
-Through each of these departments, the School prepares professionals for teaching, counseling, school psychology, administration, and teacher leadership.
+The School of Education and Human Development is comprised of seven programs: Adult and Higher Education, Counselor Education, Educational Leadership, Educational Psychology and School Psychology, Literacy Education and ESL, Special Education, and Teacher Education.
+Through these programs, the School prepares professionals for teaching, counseling, school psychology, administration, and teacher leadership.
 The content knowledge, skills, and understandings needed for these areas form the heart of our programs.
 Common to all of these fields is an emphasis on connections and partnerships, reflection and critical inquiry, diversity, and performance assessment.

 USM's School of Education and Human Development degree programs are accredited by the Teacher Education Accreditation Council (TEAC), the Council for Accreditation of Counseling and Related Education Programs (CACREP), the Council on Rehabilitation Education (CORE), and the National Association of School Psychologists (NASP).